 With tasks like invoicing, using an app can make this process simpler and less time heavy, meaning you have more time to do your actual job and less to feel overfaced by.

 If you use an invoicing app, it can save on paperwork and manual processes that will in sequence improve your turnaround time.
 Fewer delays on clients receiving invoices means faster payments.

-For the self-employed who don’t have desk based jobs – like construction workers and decorators, using an app gives you the convenience of doing your invoicing from your phone, wherever you are, instead of saving it for when you’re back at home and have access to a computer.
+For the self-employed who don’t have desk based jobs – such as construction workers and decorators, using an app offers the convenience of invoicing from your phone, wherever you are, instead of saving the task for when you’re back at home and have access to a desktop computer.

 With many of these apps, you can more easily keep an eye on invoicing, set up repeat invoices and send automatic payment reminders, if ever a payment falls late.

 Sound appealing?
 See our round up of five of the best invoicing apps for freelancers and the self-employed.